 About Children Now

 Children Now is a nonpartisan, multi-issue research, policy development and advocacy organization dedicated to promoting children’s health and education in California.
-The organization also leads The Children’s Movement of California, a network of more than 4,000 direct service, parent, civil rights, faith-based and community groups dedicated to improving children’s well-being.
-Learn more about our theory of change.
+The organization also leads The Children’s Movement of California, a network of direct service, parent, civil rights, faith-based and community groups dedicated to improving children’s well-being.
+Learn more about us here.